phuchoang2603/sis-arxiv-vad-papers/content/papers/CLIP assisted/index.md

 categories:
 - Hybrid
 github_link:
-description: Proposes a generalized framework for video anomaly detection based on CLIP, introducing generative anomaly descriptions, temporal modules for capturing temporal correlations, and object-centric approaches to improve performance and robustness, with extensive experimentation on UCF-Crime and
+summary: Proposes a generalized framework for video anomaly detection based on CLIP, introducing generative anomaly descriptions, temporal modules for capturing temporal correlations, and object-centric approaches to improve performance and robustness, with extensive experimentation on UCF-Crime and